 Our intensives are a training site for those who want to perform, create, research, and build lifelong connections.
-For over eight decades, it has been a career-defining destination for dancers around the world.
+For nine decades, it has been a career-defining destination for dancers around the world.
 ADF provides the critical meeting ground for vibrant, diverse dancing bodies to mobilize, align, and become the leaders our society needs us to be.

-- The Pre-Professional Dance Intensive (PDI) is designed specifically for the training and education of dancers from the ages of 13 to 17.
+- The audition-based Pre-Professional Dance Intensive (PDI) is designed specifically for the training and education of dancers from the ages of 13 to 17.

 - The Dance Professional Workshops are week-long intensives that provide practitioners and educators with the opportunity to study with the ADF faculty in classes that have been specifically designed to address their needs and interests.

 - ADF provides full and partial scholarships to students based on both talent and need.
 Approximately 50% of ADF students attending summer programs are awarded financial assistance.